evannetwork/api-blockchain-core/docs/contracts/sharing.rst

 parallel may overwrite each other and lead to unexpected and most probably undesired results.

 Perform sharing updates for the same contracts **one after another**, this goes for :ref:`addSharing
 <sharing_addSharing>` **and** for :ref:`extendSharing <sharing_extendSharing>`.
-When wishing to speed
+When wishing to
-things up, the last one can be used, but its updates to be performed synchronously as well.
-Keep in mind, that single updates will be made off-chain and therefore be performed much faster than multiple updates with :ref:`addSharing <sharing_addSharing>`.
+speed things up, :ref:`extendSharing <sharing_extendSharing>` can be used, but its updates need to be performed synchronously as well.
+Keep in mind, that single updates will be made off-chain and therefore be performed much faster than multiple updates with :ref:`addSharing
+<sharing_addSharing>`.